Royal Glamorgan Light Infantry: Napoleonic Wars

 However, the Peace of Amiens was short-lived and Britain declared war on France once more in May 1803.
 The Glamorgan Militia had already been re-embodied in April, and by June it was stationed at Winchester in Hampshire, later moving to the encampment at Stokes Bay, Gosport, here it was reinforced with supplementary militiamen.
 That winter it was quartered nearby at Haslar.
 It left in March 1804 and moved along the South Coast, with short periods iof duty at Southbourne, Eastbourne and other places before arriving at Pevensey Barracks on 22 June.
 Here it was kept on high alert for anti-invasion duties.
 After a period under canvas it moved back into the barracks as winter quarters.
 In April 1804 the Glamorgans were one of 12 Welsh militia regiments awarded the prefix 'Royal', as the Royal Glamorgan Militia.
+The regiment was still at Pevensey Barracks during the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion.
+With 432 men in 6 companies under Lt-Col Henry Knight, it was stationed with the Royal Carnarvonshire Militia, forming part of Brigadier-General Moore Disney's brigade.